Tisha34/British-Airways-Tableau-Project/README.md

 🧮 Calculated Fields / Level-of-Detail Expressions – For measures such as averages and dynamic filters.
 🕌 Custom Mapping – Used to visualize country-level reviews and service ratings.

-Data Structure:
+4.Data Structure:
 The dataset captures:
 Ratings (overall, cabin staff, ground service, seat comfort, value, food, entertainment).
 Review counts by aircraft type, service class, and country of origin.
 Filters for date range, traveler types (business, couple leisure, family leisure), seat type, and region.

-5. Features / Highlights
+5. Features / Highlights:
 - Business Problem
 British Airways, like many airlines, receives thousands of customer reviews each year.
 Managers, analysts, and consumers struggle to gian actionable insights from raw review platforms, especially for comparing service across aircraft, routes, or customer segments.